Here’s the question: What is spam?

 A Brief History of Spam

-In 1990, spam was canned precooked meat products, made by Hormel Foods Corporation.
+In 1990, spam was a canned precooked meat product, made by Hormel Foods Corporation.

 In 2000, spam was unsolicited bulk commercial email.